 - Talcum Powder.
 For generations, Johnson & Johnson’s baby powder has been used to keep skin dry and to soothe irritations.
 In recent years, serious health concerns have been associated with talcum-based baby powder.
 These problems include respiratory issues and cancers.
 Lawsuits have been filed alleging that women who regularly used talcum powder on their genitals developed ovarian cancer.

 - Roundup®.
 Over the last few decades, Roundup has been regularly used by farmers, landscapers, and property owners to control weeds and manage lawns.
-The main ingredient in Roundup is glyphosate, and studies have linked glyphosate to non-Hodgkin lymphoma (NHL).
+The main ingredient in Roundup is glyphosate, and studies have linked glyphosate to non-Hodgkin's lymphoma (NHL).
 Injured parties have filed lawsuits against Roundup maker Monsanto to recover damages.

 - IVC Filters.
 An IVC filter is a small metal device placed inside the body that is designed to catch blood clots.
 Blood clots in the legs or pelvis can occasionally travel to the lungs, where they could cause a pulmonary embolism or blockage.
 IVC filters have been linked to severe, potentially deadly injuries.
 These include hemorrhage, pulmonary embolism, and stroke.
 Lawsuits have already been filed and continue to move forward against IVC filter manufacturing companies.